paphper/paper/readme.md

 1. MdResolver
 3. BladeResolver

+Paphper uses this interface to internally add support for multiple file types.

 ### MetaInterface

 Meta parser parses the meta in a page.
 The default meta parser is [Paper Tag Parser](https://github.com/paphper/core/blob/master/src/Parsers/AbstractPaperTagParser.php) which implements [MetaInterfaec](https://github.com/paphper/core/blob/master/src/Contracts/MetaInterface.php)
+`Paper Tag Parser` as name suggests the `<paper>` tag on top of the files.

 You can implement your own meta parser as well.
 The functions explained.